-The association made these comments after a

-on workers and that they found underpaid and had no job security.
+The association made these comments after a survey on workers and found that they were underpaid and had no job losing their jobs.

-Many of them had to

 Many of them had to work overtime or part time to supplement their income.

-And as more factories closed, the workers dared not make complaints about their employers for fear of losing their jobs.
-"The young workers may be lucky enough to find new jobs but how about the elderly who are not yet qualified to get old age allowances?"
+And as more factories closed, the workers dared not make complaints about their employers for fear of about the elderly who are not yet qualified to get old age allowances?"